GauntletWizard/enhancements/keps/sig-auth/NNNN-mtls-signer/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

+This proposal introduces a new signer to `certificates.k8s.io/v1` that is capable of validating and signing certificate signing requests (CSRs) that are suitable for securing transport between two entities trusted by the cluster.

-The certificates.k8s.io/v1/CertificateSigningRequest object introduced the concept of signers with the ability to have independent CAs handling certificates for each signer type, analogously to the ingress's `ingressClass`.
+The `certificates.k8s.io/v1/CertificateSigningRequest` object introduced the concept of signers with the ability to have independent CAs handling certificates for each signer type, analogously to the ingress's `ingressClass`.
+This proposal adds a new signer `kubernetes.io/mlts` that will sign certificates scoped to pods or service accounts.

 ## Motivation